jnqian99/academic-performance/README.md

   ![EDA Target Distribution](results/eda_dist_target.png)

   The original target variable consists of three categories: Dropout, Graduate, and Enrolled.
 Since our focus is on predicting student dropout, it is converted to a binary form.
 From the analysis of the target variable, it showed that the distribution of Dropout is 32.12% and the distribution of Not Dropout is 67.88%.
-This indicates an imbalanced distribution and data augmentation is needed.
+This indicates an imbalanced distribution and data augmentation or class weight balancing is needed and we will use class weight balancing in the classification step.

   ![EDA Numerical Distribution](results/eda_dist_num.png)